Ranthalion/rfidLock/INSTALL.md

 as the web gui.
 Naturally, in both cases the passwords need to be set with appropriately hard to brute force or guess passwords.

-The user names and passwords generated in this step need to be set in their appropriate `config.json` files on the appropriate installs of the rfidlock package.
+The user names and passwords used in this step should be kept on hand so that they can be inputted at the configuration prompts in the next step.

 ```MySQL
 CREATE DATABASE rfidlock;